chetan1/PopIt-PHP-Website/README.md

 2. Get the PHP bindings for PopIt from [Github repo](https://github.com/mysociety/popit-php).

-3. Use the credentials used in (1) to initialize the PopIt object.
+3. Use the credentials used in (1) to initialize the PopIt object like [here](https://github.com/chetan1/PopIt-PHP-Website/blob/master/protected/components/PopIt/prs.php#L7).

 4. Use the PopIt object to read/insert/update/delete data on the PopIt site.